Earl MacCormac Obituary (1935 - 2020) - The News & Observer

 April 26, 1935 - February 12, 2020

-Raleigh, North Carolina - A virtual Memorial Service for Earl MacCormac will be held on Saturday, December 5, 2020.
+Raleigh, North Carolina - A virtual Memorial Service for Earl MacCormac will be held on Saturday, December 5, 2020 at 2pm.
 Links to the service and to zoom for visiting afterwards can be found on the web site of St. Giles Presbyterian Church, www.saintgiles.org